Billie1717/BSS2024_LAMMPS_Task/readme.txt

+Testing adding text.
 Setting up a git repo for the new np-toolkit